CybersecurityMom/job-listing-legitimacy-lens/README.md

 ---

 ### **6. Helpful User Guidance When Needed**
-If the tool detects uncertainty — for example, an unfamiliar job board — it now gently recommends:
+If the tool detects uncertainty, for example, an unfamiliar job board.
+It now gently recommends:

 > “This may be legitimate, but always double-check that you are on the employer’s official site.”